-* This page is for Consumers *
+* This is the Consumer Version. *

-Aortic stenosis is a narrowing of the aortic valve opening that slows blood flow from the left ventricle to the aorta.
+Aortic stenosis is a narrowing of the aortic valve opening that blocks (obstructs) blood flow from the left ventricle to the aorta.

-The most common cause in people younger than 70 is a congenital abnormality of the valve.
-In people over 70, the most common cause is aortic sclerosis.
+The most common cause in people younger than 70 is a birth defect that affects the valve.

-People see their doctors regularly so their condition can be monitored, and people with symptoms may undergo surgical replacement of the valve.
+People see their doctors regularly so their condition can be monitored, and people with symptoms may undergo replacement of the valve.

-In North America, Australasia, and Western Europe, aortic stenosis is mainly a disease of older people—the result of scarring and calcium accumulation (calcification) in the valve cusps.
-In such cases, aortic stenosis begins after age 60 but does not usually cause symptoms until age 70 or 80.
+In North America and Western Europe, aortic stenosis is mainly a disease of older people—the result of scarring and calcium accumulation (calcification) in the valve cusps.
+In such cases, aortic stenosis becomes evident after age 60 but does not usually cause symptoms until age 70 or 80.

 People who develop aortic stenosis as a result of a birth defect may not develop symptoms until adulthood.

 Chest tightness ( angina) may occur during exertion.
 The symptoms go away with several minutes of rest.
 People with heart failure develop fatigue and shortness of breath during exertion.

 People who have severe aortic stenosis may faint during exertion because blood pressure may fall suddenly.
 Fainting usually occurs without any warning symptoms (such as dizziness or light-headedness).